 Hilarie’s professional career has been in graphic design and she has worked for several advertising firms and corporate in-house creative departments.
 She is also an artist who does canine portraits.
 She teaches puppy training classes at a training facility and is a Canine Good Citizen Evaluator.

 ”I have been involved in training dogs long enough to see what a difference positive methods make.
 They create happy dogs and build trusting relationships between them and their people.
 One of the best things about being a GoodDog!
 Helpline Trainer is helping owners use fun and safe ways to help their dogs succeed at their most important jobs: being true members of their families.”

-Erin has been involved with working with animals all her life and rode and showed horses as a young age as well as teaching tricks to the family’s dogs.
+Erin has been involved with working with animals all her life and rode and showed horses at a young age as well as teaching tricks to the family’s dogs.

 As an adult, she has devoted her life to working with animals and has been employed as a veterinary technician, kennel technician, dog trainer, and groomer.
 Currently, Erin is an animal control officer, a position that has presented her with many opportunities for high-level training on dealing with reactive dogs and other issues commonly found in abandoned and stressed animals.

-She shares life with two Border Collies and a Pug.
+She shares life with two Border Collies and a Flat Coated Retriever.
 She competes with her dogs in Flyball, Agility, Dock Diving, Barn Hunt, and Conformation and also enjoys taking her pack swimming and walking.